-To restrict unauthorized connections to the Fiery Server, you can restrict network activity to specific ports.
-Commands or jobs sent from unauthorized ports are ignored by the Fiery Server.
+To restrict unauthorized connections to the Fiery server, you can restrict network activity to specific ports.
+Commands or jobs sent from unauthorized ports are ignored by the Fiery server.

-- 1 From Configure, choose Security > TCP/IP Port Filtering. - 2 Select Enable TCP/IP Port Filter and specify the ports to enable. - Select only the ports that you want to authorize on the Fiery Server. - 3 Save your changes.
+- 1 From Configure, choose Security > TCP/IP Port Filtering. - 2 Select Enable TCP/IP Port Filter and specify the ports to enable.

+Select only the ports that you want to authorize on the Fiery server.

-To enable Remote Desktop access on the Fiery Server, make sure that port 3389 is enabled, and that the Remote Desktop option (in the Fiery Server section) is enabled.
+To enable Remote Desktop access on the Fiery server, make sure that port 3389 is enabled, and that the Remote Desktop option (in the Fiery Server section) is enabled.

-Note: Not every Fiery Server supports the port 3389 option.
+Note: Not every Fiery server supports the port 3389 option.